Holy shit, where did that time go?

 (Included in the anthology Star Trek: Mirror Universe – Shards & Shadows)

 Do I regret that the series ended, rather than continuing on?
 Not one bit.
-Vanguard was always envisioned as a story with a defined beginning and ending, and despite our various diversions and course corrections over the course of those novels and novellas, we ended up not too far afield from what Dave originally envisioned.
+Vanguard was always envisioned as a story with a defined beginning and ending, and despite our various diversions and course corrections over the span of those novels and novellas, we ended up not too far afield from what Dave originally envisioned.
 We also got to end the series on our own terms, something not done before or since in Pocket’s Star Trek publishing program, and those eight books sit on my bookshelf as a testament to one of the most creatively rewarding projects in which I’ve ever taken part.

 Of course, Vanguard also begat Star Trek: Seekers, which allowed us to take a bunch of characters who only played supporting roles in the previous series and elevate them to stars of their own show, to so speak.
 Elsewhere, elements from the series have managed to find their way into other areas of the Star Trek “expanded universe,” but so far the three of us–Dave, Kevin, and myself–have held to our “pact” to refrain from revisiting Vanguard‘s core storyline or central characters.
 As I wrote a few years ago in response to a question about returning to the concept in some fashion: